mikekucherov/Solar-UsersTable/README.md

 ## Overview

-Overall in this project I was trying to make table as close as possible to the production yet I didn't spent much time on things like styling and responsiveness.
+Overall in this project I was trying to make table as close to the working prototype as possible yet I didn't spent much time on things like styling and responsiveness.
 I've tried to implement a few things I've never did on an actual project and that was quite interesting experience as well.